 BELOW: ST. VENELIN AND ST. FLORIAN

-n western and north-western part of the castle's layout, there was a large bailey, which was later transformed into a grange with two courtyards, separated in the seventeenth century by a magnificent edifice of the
+n western and north-western part of the castle there was a large bailey, which has been later transformed into a grange with two courtyards, separated in the 17th century by magnificent

 outhouse.
-This two-storey building, supported by butresses, on the ground floor initially housed rooms of the officials managing the Niemodlin estate, while its floor served as quarters for lower-level officials and servants.
-In the 18th century part of the building was occupied by burgraves and land writers, later troops of various formations and armies were stationed there, and not long ago a bustling life of students took place here.
+This two-storey building, supported by butresses, on the ground floor housed rooms of the officials managing the Niemodlin estate, while its floor served as quarters for lower-level officials and servants.
+In the 18th century part of the building was occupied by burgraves and land writers, later troops of various armies were stationed there, and not long ago a bustling life of students took place here.
 The significant function of the outhouse in the past is evidenced by details and elements of decoration preserved to our times, including the entrance portal with cornice and columns, decorative tops or wooden ceilings ornamented with colorful polychrome.
-In its eastern section there is a gateway leading to the former northern courtyard, whose strictly economic character was emphasized by smaller buildings of various purposes (brewery, distillery, slaughterhouse, etc.), all of which were made of wood and clay.
-A slightly different, more sophisticated style characterized the space organized around honorary courtyard, located in the southern part of the bailey.
-A representative driveway to the castle was leading here, starting from an elegant gate building with decorative portals and a round tower equipped with a staircase.
+In its eastern section there is the gateway leading to former northern courtyard, whose strictly economic character was emphasized by smaller buildings of various purposes (brewery, distillery, slaughterhouse, etc.).
+A slightly different, more sophisticated style characterized the space around honorary courtyard, located in the southern part of the bailey.
+A representative driveway to the castle was leading here, starting from the elegant gate building with decorative portals and the round tower equipped with staircase.
 The courtyard is closed from the west and from the east by old farm buildings (guard's quarters, stables, coach houses, garages) decorated with basalt stone and clinker brick, and the whole is completed from the north by previously mentioned manor outhouse.
 The gateway was integrated into the stone and brick wall, the remains of which were preserved at entrance to the market square.

 (UNREALIZED) PROJECT OF GATE BUILDING RECONSTRUCTION, 1862

 everal decades of post-war stagnation, followed by often changing private owners, made the castle, although almost complete, requiring urgent investment.
-There is a historical
+There are some

 window stonemasonry and portals preserved from its former architectural ornament, and some of the interior decorations (stucco, Renaissance fireplace, vault ornaments), as well as

-fragments of sgraffite decorations of the exterior elevation, unfortunately largely erased by the time and destroying forces of nature.
-The lack of proper care of the building has particularly severely affected the condition of the garden terrace and the stability of the castle ceilings,
+fragments of sgraffite decorations, unfortunately largely erased by the time and nature.
+The lack of proper care of the building has particularly severely affected the condition of the garden terrace and the stability of the castle ceilings, which

 replacement of roof covering, consisting of 120 thousand tiles.
 The nearest plans are also to replace the woodwork, including all windows, and to renovate the facade.